Set up a filter interaction

 Note that these two metric sets have compatible time hierarchies.

 Right-click the bar chart and select Set Up Interactions (or click to select the chart and choose the same option in the toolbar).

 From the submenu, select Filter.

-For this example, just leave the default settings in the dialog and click Submit.
-The dialog will automatically set up the interaction for you based on a compatible hierarchy in other metric sets on the dashboard.
+In most cases, you can just leave the default settings and click to Save at the bottom of the dialog.
+The interaction will be set up for you automatically based on compatible data found on the dashboard.
 You can test the filter interaction by switching to View mode and clicking on the bar chart.

 The next section is optional and shows you how this filtering was automatically configured by Dundas BI.
 You can follow along to get a better understanding of how it works.